 7.2 Linking parent and transformation product features

 This section discusses one of the most important steps in a TP screening workflow, which is to link feature groups of parents with those of candidate transformation products.
-During this step, components are made, where each component consist of one or more feature groups of detected TPs for a particular parent.
+During this step, TP components are made, where each component consist of one or more feature groups of detected TPs for a particular parent.
 Note that componentization was already introduced before, but for very different algorithms.
-However, the data format for TP componentization is highly similar.
+However, the data format for TP componentization is quite similar.
 After componentization, several filters are available to clean and prioritize the data.
-These can even allow workflows without obtaining potential TPs in advance, which is discussed in the last subsection.
+These can even allow workflows without obtaining potential TP candidates in advance, which is discussed in the last subsection.

 7.2.1 Componentization